 As I touched upon earlier I used census records to build my family tree.
 This is an essential resource that any genealogist or family historian will use for their research.

 And if you can find your ancestors in these records they can help you to build your family tree fast.

 Just remember not to jump to conclusions when you go further back with census records, OK?

 Learning from my own mistake!

-For example, going from the 1900 back to the 1890 census it is important that you do indeed find the right person and family living with that person, (i.e. your ancestor and family).
+For example, going from 1900 back to the 1890 census you must indeed find the right person and family living with that person, (i.e. your ancestor and family).

 I must admit that I did make this mistake once and I did not check all the facts.
 The person’s name and place of residence were correct but the family members were different.

 I did not spot that at the time, I was so convinced that I had the right person.
 I, unfortunately, did go back a few generations with this line of research.

 Luckily for me, I did not add this misinformation to my tree.
 I quickly realized my mistake and found the correct person, i.e. my ancestor.

 These trees can help you immensely with your research if you do get a bit stuck but you should not treat them as gospel.